nkepling/nkepling.github.io/source/projects/index.md

 ### Projects

-- [**NS-Gym**](https://github.com/scope-lab-vu/ns_gym): I am one of the lead developers and maintainer of NS-Gym, a comprehensive and open-source simulation framework for non-stationary Markov decision processes.
+- [**NS-Gym**](https://nsgym.io): I am one of the lead developers and maintainer of NS-Gym, a comprehensive and open-source simulation framework for non-stationary Markov decision processes.
+Checkout our website here: [nsgym.io](https://nsgym.io).
+The source code is available on [GitHub](https://github.com/scope-lab-vu/ns_gym).

 ### Teaching Experience